This post may contain affiliate links. This means if you purchase through a link on my site, I may receive a small commission at no cost to you.

 One of the things I like about the bullet journal is that it is visually appealing (hence the cute little unicorn).

 I hope this simple hack will help you manage your to-do list.
-For more tips and hacks for using your bullet journal, sign up for my email list by entering your email below:
+For more tips and hacks for using your bullet journal, sign up for my email list and get instant access to my resource library by entering your email below: